HorizonUnix/M413IA/README.md

 ## Extra hardwares
 > [!NOTE]
-> These hardware are not included in default spec for M413IA
+> These hardware are not included in default spec of M413IA

 | Hardware | Name |  Note |
 |    :---:     |    :---:   |  :---:   |